Test your feed data using private preview

-If you find a request where your data shows a much better option than Google’s trip planner does, please report it to us by contacting the Transit Partners support team.
+If you find a request where your data shows a much better option than Google’s trip planner does, please report it to your Transit Partners support team.
 When reporting issues to Google, please include the link to the trip by clicking on the button at the top left corner of Google Maps, and selecting "share or embed map."
 Since we aren’t familiar with the local area, please include as much detailed information as possible.

-As you test the preview of your feed, one important thing to check is that the transfers between trips make sense.
+As you test your feed preview, check that the transfers between trips make sense.
 Try some queries that will need transfers at the main transfer points in your network and see if the results are logical.

 Keep the following points in mind when testing for transfers.

-Our routing algorithm considers transfer opportunities at the same stop, as well as transfer opportunities that require walking from one stop to another.
+Our routing algorithm considers transfer opportunities at the same stop and transfer opportunities that require walking from one stop to another.

-In both cases, our algorithm estimates a minimum transfer time between arrival and departure (including a safety buffer), and accounts for any walking needed (if any).
+In both cases, our algorithm estimates a minimum transfer time (including a safety buffer) between arrival and departure, and accounts for any required walking.
 You may need to adjust our estimates for your particular data.